#1 Dabble in CrossFit...

 Sure, keep track of PR's, do your very best, engage in friendly competition, but don't forget to be part of the community!

-CrossFit will teach you SOOOOO much about your physical capabilities.
+The CrossFit exercise routine will teach you SOOOOO much about your physical capabilities.
 Let CrossFit teach you even more by exercising your humility, patience, and care for others at the box.

 #3 Try to "go pro" too soon...

 Trying to keep up with the elites of our sport as soon as you walk through the door is like volunteering to get inside the Octagon with UFC's Ronda Rousey next weekend...It's a ridiculous idea that will likely get you injured.